JimalShafi/turbo-sniffle/README.md

 ## Data Cleaning

 The `clean_box_office_data` function cleans the box office data by dropping rows with missing values in the 'domestic_gross' column and converting the values to float.
+- Dropped rows with missing values in `domestic_gross`.
+- Converted `domestic_gross` to float after removing special characters.
+- Split and exploded `genres` into separate rows.

 ## Data Merging